Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 When these mechanisms align with problem structure --- regular patterns in the system, local transitions that affect few variables, a well-chosen variable ordering --- BDDs can represent exponentially large sets with polynomial-sized graphs.
 A perfect storm of structure exploitation.
-This is why BDDs revolutionized hardware verification: digital circuits are full of regular, local patterns just begging to be compressed.
+This explains why BDDs work well for hardware verification: digital circuits contain many regular, local patterns that compress effectively.

 == Limitations and Extensions

-No tool is universal, and understanding BDD limitations is as important as knowing their strengths.
-The difference between success and failure often hinges on recognizing when BDDs are the right tool and when to reach for alternatives.
+No verification technique is universal.
+BDD-based symbolic model checking faces certain limitations that restrict its applicability.
+Recognizing when BDDs work well and when alternative approaches are needed is important practical knowledge for verification engineers.
+This section examines BDD strengths, weaknesses, and the complementary techniques that address their limitations.

 === When BDDs Excel

 BDDs thrive on structure.
 Regular, predictable patterns in your system translate directly to compression in the BDD.
-Counters, shift registers, and finite state machines --- systems built from repeating units with local connections --- compress beautifully.
+Counters, shift registers, and finite state machines --- systems built from repeating units with local connections --- compress well.
 A 64-bit counter has $2^64$ states but needs only a few hundred BDD nodes to represent its transition relation.

 Control logic, especially in hardware, exhibits the kind of regularity BDDs love.